Postnatal Depression and Its Associated Factors in Women From Different Cultures

 A study was conducted where a group of women who received massage was reported to have decreased anxiety and pain and depression and was a more positive outlook fowling the ﬁrst massage during labour.
 They also experienced significantly shorter labour, stayed in the hospital for a shorter period and has a lower postpartum depression rate.

 Reference: Field, T. et al. “Labor Pain Is Reduced By Massage Therapy”.
 Journal of Psychosomatic Obstetrics & Gynecology 18.4 (1997): 286-291.

 The Psychological Effects of Aromatherapy- Massage in Healthy Postpartum Mothers

-A study conducted showed that ﬁrst time mothers with vaginal delivery who received aromatherapy postnatal massage has a signiﬁcantly lower scores for Maternity Blues Scale and the State-Anxiety Inventory.
-The results suggested that aromatherapy postnatal massage may be an effective form of intervention for postpartum mothers to have an improved mental and physical well being and can better intreat with their infant.
+A study conducted showed that ﬁrst time mothers with vaginal delivery who received aromatherapy postnatal massage have a significantly lower score for Maternity Blues Scale and the State-Anxiety Inventory.
+The results suggested that aromatherapy postnatal massage may be an effective form of intervention for postpartum mothers to have an improved mental and physical well being and can better interact with their infant.